iadityatharu/Learn-PostgreSQL/intro.md

 ### constraints:
 A constraints in postgreSQL is a rule applied to a column
 ### Most widely used constraints are :
+1. NOT NULL Constraint
+Ensures that a column cannot contain NULL values.
+2. UNIQUE Constraint
+Ensures that all values in a column are different.
+3. PRIMARY KEY Constraint
+Ensures that all values in a column are unique and not NULL.
+4. FOREIGN KEY Constraint
+Establishes a relationship between two tables and ensures referential integrity by linking a column to the   primary key of another table.
+5. DEFAULT Constraint
+Assigns a default value to a column if no value is provided.
+6. SERIAL Constraint
+It can auto increment the number